VERSE | THE GIRL WHO NOW SLEEPS

 Every now and then she gently

-Swept off the dust that spread thinly
+Sweeps off the dust that spreads thinly

-From teeming feet that hurried past
+From teeming feet that hurry past

 Barely slowing near the woman